Bachelor of Science in Global Business

-In today’s globalized economy, executives frequently deal with issues that extend beyond managing domestic operations.
-The bachelor’s degree in global business at The UT Dallas Naveen Jindal School of Management allows students to focus on the global dimensions of business, learning skills required of global managers.
-This includes understanding the cultural, political and regulatory environments that shape international business and trade.
-This degree is an excellent choice for students who plan to pursue graduate studies in fields such as law and international relations.
+In today’s globalized economy, executives deal with issues that extend beyond managing domestic operations.
+The bachelor’s degree in global business at the Naveen Jindal School of Management allows students to focus on the global dimensions of business, including understanding the cultural, political and regulatory environments that shape international business and trade.
+This degree is an excellent choice for students planning to pursue fields such as law and international relations.

-The bachelor’s degree in global business prepares students for positions in business, government and international not-for-profit agencies.
-Graduates often start their careers in the domestic operations of an organization.
-Overseas assignments may come after a few years, although such foreign postings may arise earlier if the graduate possesses special skills, such as a second language and foreign study experience.
+The bachelor’s degree in global business prepares students for positions in business, government and international agencies.
+Graduates often start careers in the domestic operations of an organization.
+Overseas assignments may come after a few years, although postings may arise earlier if the graduate possesses skills such as a second language and foreign study experience.

 Key features include: